xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 rbenv rehash
 rbenv global 2.2.2
 {% endhighlight %}
 After closing and restarting Babun shell, your shiny Ruby 2.2.2 is now ready to rock in Babun!
-You may also want to install the old faithful Ruby 2.0 by <code>curl http://xjlin0.github.io/assets/imgs/uutoa_printf.patch | rbenv install --patch 2.0.0-p645</code>, since many apps are still using it.
+You may also want to install the old faithful Ruby 2.0 by the same manner, just change <code>2.2.2</code> in the above curl command to <code>2.0.0-p645</code>, since many apps are still using Ruby 2.0.

 <hr>
 ## Installation of newer Node.js